Stephanie J. Lee, MD, MPH ('20)

 The President, President-Elect, and Vice President serve only a one-year term in each office unless there is an unexpired term of the President.
 Succession of the Vice President to President-Elect, and in turn to President, is automatic.
 The Secretary and Treasurer serve one four-year term in office.
 The terms of the Secretary and Treasurer are arranged so that they will not expire in the same year.
 The Councillors serve four-year terms, arranged so that two will expire each year.

 Each Executive Committee member should expect to be assigned responsibility for some aspect of ASH business.
-It might involve serving on a special committee, or it could involve service on a subcommittee of the Executive Committee.
-In the final year of their terms, the two most senior Councillors serve as members of the Subcommittee on Program Support.
+It might involve serving on a special committee, or it could involve service on a subcommittee of the Executive Committee, such as the Compensation Subcommittee or Finance Subcommittee.
+In the final year of their terms, the two most senior Councillors serve as members of the Finance Subcommittee.

 The President, President-Elect, Vice President, Treasurer, and Secretary are the ASH Officers.
 The Officers may make decisions on behalf of the Society concerning matters that arise between meetings of the Executive Committee.
 Any such decisions shall be reported to the Executive Committee at its next meeting.